 Provided students feel well, the expectation is that they continue with their studies so that they do not fall behind.
 Not only are online courses accessible from anywhere, in-person courses will also provide remote access into the classroom for students who are in quarantine/isolation so that they can keep up with their coursework.

 Faculty have been advised to plan ahead to support students who are unable to attend in-person classes for 14 days, including hands-on lab, studio and performance classes.

 Will the course drop, withdraw, and grade option change deadlines be the last day of classes, as it was last semester?

-How will classrooms, studios, and labs be modified to ensure physical distancing?
+How have classrooms, studios, and labs been modified to ensure physical distancing?

-Classrooms, teaching labs, studios, and other academic use spaces will be de-densified according to NYS and Tompkins County Health Department guidelines.
-In classrooms, students will have assigned seats that are at least six-feet apart, and to every extent possible, faculty will remain further than 6’ from the first row of students.
-Both instructors and students will be required to wear face coverings in class.
-In labs and makers spaces where the norm is for students to move around the room as they interact with equipment, modified workflows and protocols will be in place to facilitate physical distancing.
+Classrooms, teaching labs, studios, and other academic use spaces have been de-densified according to New York state and Tompkins County Health Department guidelines.
+In classrooms, students have assigned seats that are at least six feet apart, and to every extent possible, faculty remain further than six feet from the first row of students.
+Both instructors and students are required to wear face coverings in class.
+In labs and makers spaces where the norm is for students to move around the room as they interact with equipment, modified workflows and protocols are in place to facilitate physical distancing.